tasosfas/CS50-final-project-readme/README.md

  #### Video Demo:  <
  #### Introduction
  Hello, World! my name is Tasos Fasoulis, I live in Athens, Greece and this is my submission to the CS50 2021 final project.
  My project is called Digital Lending Library and it is a web application where the users have the ability to donate a book to a library and also rent a book that another user has donated.
 It works like a lending library, but in digital format.
+The idea is to create a place where all the book lovers can share their books and also read books they find interesting.
+Since we live in the COVID-19 era (this project was submitted in Summer 2021) it would be better if this library was created in a digital form.
+Of course, the users should donate books they own legally, and do not violate any copyright law.

- #### Features
+ #### Languages used
  In order to implement this application I used these programming languages: Python, SQL, Flask, HTML and CSS.

  #### Description of files